mother, tech girl, public speaker, Cat Lady, RAF brat, 2x divorcee, 18x Salesforce Certified Professional, determined survivor

 I was born in Germany and whenever I’m asked that common question “Where are you from?”, it doesn’t have an easy answer.
 Through genealogical study it turns out that most of my family are from either side of the Pennines (that’s in England) – so I’m truly Yorkshire and Lancashire in my family background.
 I have a mish-mash of different accents as a result.
 My dad was in the UK military so we moved around a lot – this continued into adulthood when I couldn’t quite put roots down.
 Believe me, now I’m a mother, I intend to put roots down for a lot longer than 3 years.
-The map below summarises all the places I’ve lived:

 I started this blog in 2017, having given in to myself.
 I used to write loads as a teenager.
 I was sorting some stuff out and I found a lot of my essays, journals, diaries, and poetry from my younger years.
 As a child, I wrote stories, many.
 I thought the other day – why the hell did I let that slip?!
 The allure of alcohol, travelling and boys, perhaps.
 There have been many experiences that have contributed to the individual I am today, all locked away inside my head.
 So many stories; so many missed opportunities to share them and remember them for what I learned from them.
+Now, I try to share what’s useful in the hope that someone else can benefit from those learnings.

 I’m very lucky in that I fell into the salesforce.com consulting industry quite by accident but have managed to make a successful 12-year career out of it, visiting various companies, meeting individuals of many personality types and backgrounds on a regular basis.
 I get bored easily, so consulting suits me.
 I get to learn as much as I can about a company in a very short space of time, come up with solutions to meet their requirements, then design and build a system for them to use.
 The aim is to increase efficiency and make people’s working lives better – it suits me, as I get to get creative in order to make a difference.
 Now the goal has changed significantly; I have been working to become a better architect through certification; this culminates in the objective to become a Certified Technical Architect – a rare thing amongst we ladies.